brandon-rhodes/website-dillers-flooring/README.md

 website-dillers-flooring
 ========================

-A web site for Diller's Flooring in Bluffton, Ohio
+Both text and images are ©2012 Diller's Flooring, Bluffton, Ohio